Come Fly with Me

 The largest and best-known species was rhamphorhynchus muensteri.
 We’ve estimated their maximum wingspan to be about 1.8 meters, but they likely weighed no more than 1 – 2 kg due to their small bodies and hollow bones.

 Although these flying baddies were mostly piscivores, we believe the earliest pterosaurs were actually insectivores.
-Species like Eudimorphodon18 (true two-form tooth) and Carniadactylus19 (Carniola finger) had multicusped teeth that were adapted to crush and pierce exoskeletons.
-The earliest species of pterosaurs known, preondactylus20 (Preone finger) from ~228 mya, had small, sharp, conical teeth that were ideal for small prey.
+Species like Eudimorphodon18: Go to reference 18 at the end of the page (true two-form tooth) and Carniadactylus19: Go to reference 19 at the end of the page (Carniola finger) had multicusped teeth that were adapted to crush and pierce exoskeletons.
+The earliest species of pterosaurs known, preondactylus20: Go to reference 20 at the end of the page (Preone finger) from ~228 mya, had small, sharp, conical teeth that were ideal for small prey.
 We believe they were mostly insectivorous, possibly supplementing it with small aquatic animals.

 Illustration of a yeti (head and shoulders only) in front of a flower pattern.